 So I kind of missed my final night in Laos due somewhat to just my own stupidity.
 Two days earlier I was choosing a tour for my final day in the city of Luang Prabang and I figured I wouldn’t mind riding an elephant and spending the day with them so I found the tour I wanted, matched prices, and was good to lock it in – but thought I’d research first.
 Turns out most of them actually mistreat and abuse the elephants so I decided I wasn’t going to have any of that and boycotted all of them.
 I ended up at an eco-friendly agency which offered hikes to see remote villages, and gives a lot of the money back to these villages (They’re crazy-poor) so they said it’s not too difficult or anything and probably just a stroll for me so I locked it in.
 That night I went out and had a huge one (But this is a public blog so we’ll just skip over that part) and long story short ended up back home at 5:30AM and then got up 2 hours later for the hike.
 What a nightmare that turned out to be.

 We begin the hike, and I’m still drunk (among other things) and feeling the effects of the night before but I figure a stroll is a stroll.
 Four hours later it became evident this wasn’t just a fucking “stroll.”
 It was an eight-hour intense mountain hike.
-Climbing up and down through forest and I was absolutely drenched in sweat.
+I was climbing up and down through steep forest terrains while absolutely drenched in sweat.
 To make matters worse, our tour guide didn’t seem to give a shit and just ran off to make phone calls or walk with the only other guy on the tour, who was a soldier from Denmark.
-So multiple times there I was in neck high plants and shrubbery with no real path in sight, in a country known for having millions of unexploded land-mines, with no idea where the fuck the useless tour guide or army dude were.
+So multiple times there I was in neck high plants and shrubbery with no real path in sight, in a part of the country known for having millions of unexploded land-mines, with no idea where the fuck the useless tour guide or army dude were.
 All I could think to myself was I could just be riding a goddamn elephant right now.
 That, and I hope I don’t suddenly explode.

 This sort of just turned into a massive whine, so to make up for it here are a couple photos from the day so you know this is all legit.